gottacatchenall/ms_data_schema_macroecology/manuscript.md

 then it doesn't matter what the original type of data is passed into the analysis method, the "interface to analysis" can convert this data to the proper type (see analysis panel of @fig:concept).

-`Julia` is an ideal candidate to build this soft of standard, in large part due to its type system.
+`Julia` is an ideal candidate to build this sort of standard, in large part due to its type system.
 However `Julia` serves to become the future of computing in biodiversity science.
 It is a modern language designed for high-performance scientific computing with expressive syntax that feels like writing high-level